elmar-hinz/Cool/README.md

 * Write configurations as PHP array for now.
 * Put a license in your module.
 * When you call code from other moduels, adhere their licences.
-  They may not be al liberal as the Cool Framework itself.
+  They may not be as liberal as the Cool framework itself.

 Goals of the design